The table below lists mobile virtual network operators (MVNOs) and prepaid carriers operating in the U.S.

 What are flanker brands?

 In the U.S., there are several carriers that operate under their own brand names while being owned by major networks.
-For example, AT&T is behind Cricket Wireless, Sprint is behind Virgin Mobile, T-Mobile is behind Metro, and Verizon is behind Visible.
-While these carriers that are owned by major networks are regularly called MVNOs, it may be more accurate to refer to them as flanker brands.
+For example, AT&T is behind Cricket Wireless, T-Mobile is behind Metro, and Verizon is behind Visible.
+While these carriers that are owned by major networks are sometimes called MVNOs, it may be more accurate to refer to them as flanker brands.

-In most cases, carriers that offer service over multiple networks will only work with a single network that a subscriber chooses when purchasing a plan.
-Google Fi is a notable exception; Fi-enabled devices can work with multiple networks simultaneously.
-Some other carriers default to a single network but have roaming access to additional networks.
+In most cases, carriers that offer service over multiple networks will only work with a single network that a subscriber chooses when signing up.1 Google Fi is a notable exception; Fi-enabled phones can work with multiple networks simultaneously.

 On other web pages, I share simpler tables that list MVNOs on individual networks: